thierryc/grunt-handlebars-layouts/README.md

 }
 ```

-**Array**: an array of contexts, either string (files to parse) or JavaScript objects, or both.
+**Array**: an array of contexts, either string (files to parse) or JavaScript objects (>= 0.2.5), or both.
 Each item in the array will be merged into a single context and rendered against the template:

 ```js
 context: [